zvrvdmtr/advertising/README.md

-Test task for Avito trinee/junior developer https://github.com/avito-tech/adv-backend-trainee-assignment
+Test task for Avito trainee/junior developer https://github.com/avito-tech/adv-backend-trainee-assignment

 ## Description
 It is a small web service written in Go for educational purposes.
-I only used stdlib (except db driver).
+I only used standard library (except db driver).

 ## How to start